alvaroanavarro1/Machine-Learning---Python/README.md

 # Machine-Learning-Python
-Machine learning A-Z Udemy course for a first approach with the different algorithms.
+Machine learning A-Z Udemy course for a first approach to the different algorithms.
 For this repository we study the following  algorithms:

 ### Regression